cmullaney12/TwitterSearch/README.md

 The twitter4j library has also been included.

 It is easiest to git clone this repo and run the code in an IDE for java.
 I used IntelliJ.
+Make sure to add the twitter4j jar before running.